 About Dani Burlison

 Dani Burlison is the author of Dendrophilia and Other Social Taboos: True Stories, a collection of essays which first appeared in her McSweeney's Internet Tendency column of the same name, and the Lady Parts series (available at Pioneers Press).
-She has been a staff writer at a Bay Area alt-weekly, a book reviewer for Los Angeles Review and a regular contributor at Chicago Tribune, KQED Arts, The Rumpus and Made Local Magazine.
-Her writing can also be found at WIRED, Vice, Utne, Ploughshares, Portland Review, Hip Mama Magazine, Rad Dad, Spirituality & Health Magazine, Shareable, Tahoma Literary Review, Bike Monkey Magazine, Prick of the Spindle and more.
+She has been a staff writer at a Bay Area alt-weekly, a book reviewer for Los Angeles Review and a regular contributor at Chicago Tribune, KQED Arts, The Rumpus, Made Local Magazine and Emerald Report.
+Her writing can also be found at WIRED, Vice, Utne, Ploughshares, Portland Review, Hip Mama Magazine, Rad Dad, Spirituality & Health Magazine, Earth Island Journal, The Press Democrat, Shareable, Tahoma Literary Review, Bike Monkey Magazine, Prick of the Spindle, sparkle + blink and more.

 Dani has a Master's Degree from the school of Culture, Ecology & Sustainable Community at New College of California and is an alumna of the Squaw Valley Writer's Workshop, the Mendocino Coast Writers Conference, LitCamp and the Woodland Keep Residency.
 Dani is a single parent and lives, teaches and writes with her two young adult daughters in Santa Rosa, CA.